davekrh/ocp310_for_operations/04-lesson-container_image_storage.md

 vdb                    252:16   0   10G  0 disk
 [root@master ~]#
 ```
 As shown by `lsblk`, `/dev/vdb` is 10G.
 We will use `/dev/vdb` as our container image block device.
-A good practice is to ensure there isn’t information left on block devices.
+A good practice is to ensure there isn’t any previous information left on block devices.
 The `wipefs` tool can be used to remove any leftover file system, raid, or other metadata from block devices.

 Run the following from your workstation host to prepare the block devices :
 ```